georgemandis/bubo-rss/README.md

 #### Using GitHub Actions

 This approach is a little different and requires some modifications to the repository.
 Netlify started billing for [build minutes](https://www.netlify.com/pricing/faq/) very shortly after I published this project.
-Running `npm build` and downloading all of the RSS feeds took up a substantial number of this minutes, particulary if you had some kind of process pinging the webhook and trigger a build every 15 minutes or so.
+Running `npm build` and downloading all of the RSS feeds took up a substantial number of these, particulary if you had a process pinging the webhook and triggering a build every 15 minutes or so.

 How is the The GitHub Action-based approach different?
 The same build process runs, but this time it's on GitHub's servers via the Action.
 It then **commits** the newly created file generated at `./output/index.html` back into the repository.
-Netlify still gets pinged when the repository is updated, but skips the `npm run build` step on their end, which significantly reduces the number of build minutes required.
+Netlify still gets pinged when the repository is updated, but skips the `npm run build` step on their end.
+This significantly reduces the number of build minutes required.

-**Short Answer**: use the [`github-action-publishing`](https://github.com/georgemandis/bubo-rss/tree/github-action-publishing) branch for now if you'd prefer to use GitHub Actions to run your builds.
+**TLDR**: use the [`github-action-publishing`](https://github.com/georgemandis/bubo-rss/tree/github-action-publishing) branch for now if you'd prefer to use GitHub Actions.

-The GitHub Action is setup to build and commit directly to the `master` branch, which is not the best practice.
-I'd suggest creating a separate branch to checkout and commit changes to in the Action.
+**Note:** The GitHub Action is setup to build and commit directly to the `master` branch, which is not the best practice.
+I'd suggest creating a separate branch to checkout and commit changes to in the action.
 You could then specify that same branch as the one to checkout and publish on Netlify.

 ## Support